 Like any librarian worth her salt, Lindsey spends a vast majority of her free time immersed in the literary world.
 She will give most anything a try, but is especially drawn to fantasy, both high and realistic, historical fiction and nonfiction, and any story where love conquerors all.
 Like any booklover, Lindsey finds it hard to narrow down her favorite books, but if forced, she would have to say her top five books are Ender’s Game by Orson Scott Card, Enna Burning by Shannon Hale, The Odyssey by Homer, The Night Circus by Erin Morgenstern, and Standing for Something by Gordon B. Hinckley.
 (And it only took her a painstaking half an hour to narrow it down to those five).

-Mindy R: Mindy Rhiger has been in Mackin’s Collection Development department for three years.
+Mindy R: Mindy Rhiger has been in Mackin’s Collection Development department for five years.
 After completing her MLS in 2001, she worked as a Young Adult Librarian in a Chicago-area public library for a few years before moving to Minnesota, where she found herself on the business side of the library field for the first time.
 She spent three years at another book company before coming to Mackin.

-Mindy mostly reads realistic teen fiction with occasional forays into chick lit or science fiction (especially dystopias), but she also spends a lot of time reading (and re-reading) picture books with her four-year-old daughter.
+Mindy mostly reads realistic teen fiction with occasional forays into chick lit or science fiction (especially dystopias), but she also spends a lot of time reading (and re-reading) picture books with her six-year-old daughter.
 She enjoys reading about parenting, women’s health, and disabilities so much that she volunteers as a book reviewer on these topics for Library Journal.
 Her current favorite book is Extremely Loud and Incredibly Close by Jonathan Safran Foer, but her answer might be different next time you ask.

 Ryan’s reading tastes are diverse…he reads a lot of contemporary fiction, but mixes in healthy doses of science titles, classic literature, and whatever else catches his eye.
 He has a soft spot for young adult coming-of-age tales, and his favorite author is David Mitchell.
 He loves discussing and recommending books to anyone who will listen.